 Files should be uploaded as pdfs.
 If you have audio, video, image or TEI files please contact Andrea Schuler for support in contributing these files to the TDL.

 Where can I share my data, appendices, or other supplemental material?

 If you've collected data that you'd like to make openly available, check out our Research Data Management @ Tufts guide for a list of major research data repositories.
 Appendices, charts, and other supplemental material might be made available via the TDL, or via a data repository.
 Contact us to talk more about your material and the most appropriate place to make it available.

-Copyright is a bundle of exclusive rights conferred automatically upon the author of a work at the time of its creation by federal statute.
+Copyright is a bundle of exclusive rights conferred automatically upon the author of a work at the time of its creation.
 You do not need to register your work to have copyright.
 Visit our Author’s Rights or the Tufts’ Intellectual Property pages for more information.

 For works with more than author, unless another agreement has been made, each author is considered a joint copyright holder and has equal right to exercise their copyright.

 If your work has been previously published, you may no longer hold copyright.
 See below for more information.